firestormXCV/VulnStop/README.md

 **Automated Cybersecurity Audit for Everyone.**

-Cyber Supervisor is an automated auditing solution designed to democratize cybersecurity for SMEs and developers.
+VulnStop is an automated auditing solution designed to democratize cybersecurity for SMEs and developers.
 Born from the realization that 80% of European SMEs lack the resources to identify their IT vulnerabilities , this tool allows non-experts to scan websites and source code and receive clear, AI-generated reports.

 **Key Features:**